pwrstudio/txtblock/whitepaper.md

 ##### Format

 As every bit of information is crucial in establishing the identity of a publication there needs to be a standardized way of formatting the text.
-X use the [Markdown] standard for saving information about basic formatting of the text (bold, italic, headline, block quotes, etc…) The actual visual styling of the text is left to the client software.
+X use the [Markdown] standard for saving information about basic formatting of the text (bold, italic, headline, blockquotes, etc…) The actual visual styling of the text is left to the client software.

 A header containing metadata is added to the content, affecting the hash/fingerprint and therefore subject to the same tamper resistance as the main content.
 We will use a simple key-value system such as the one outlined in [MultiMarkdown], with a few standard (but not obligatory) keys and the possibility of adding your own.